CenterForOpenScience/cos.io/TERMS_OF_USE.md

 ### 23. QUESTIONS
 If you have questions or comments concerning these Terms of Use, you may email us at contact@cos.io.
 Support is provided in English only.

-These Terms of Use were last updated on August 10,2020.
+These Terms of Use were last updated on March 25, 2021.